 Examples of People Who Broke Into Data Science Without a Math Background

-Let’s get introduced to some Practicum graduates who show that you don’t need to be a lifelong math whiz to discover a passion for data science!
+Let’s get introduced to some TripleTen graduates who show that you don’t need to be a lifelong math whiz to discover a passion for data science!

 With a background as a mechanic, Jaylen was looking to make a career change—and his eyes drifted toward the tech world.
 When he brought it up, people he knew discouraged the idea, saying he didn’t have a math degree or background and it might be too difficult for him.